 In general, women diagnosed with mesothelioma live approximately 5.5 months longer than men with mesothelioma.
 Men are also more commonly diagnosed than women.
 This is likely the result of men working in high-risk asbestos occupations during the height of its use.

 Overall health can also affect the life expectancy of mesothelioma patients.
 Patients in good health are more likely to undergo aggressive treatments for improved life expectancy.
 Those with poor health or pre-existing conditions may have fewer treatment options available and face a shorter life expectancy.

 Other Factors Affecting Mesothelioma Life Expectancy

-Many other factors can go into determining a patient’s life expectancy.
-However, to what extent these factors affect life expectancy can vary significantly from individual to individual.
-Factors that could have a negative impact include:
+Many other factors can determine a patient’s life expectancy.
+Factors that could have a negative impact on a patient’s life expectancy include:

 Mesothelioma Life Expectancy Without Treatment

 Studies suggest malignant mesothelioma patients who do not undergo treatment typically live six months.
 Patients diagnosed at an early stage may survive more than one year without treatment.
 However, as with treated patients, survival can vary based on staging, cell type and location, patient characteristics and other factors.